ChickenProp/chickenprop.github.com/drafts/does-descaling-help.md

 ### The results

 The actual pre-descaling times: for small I measured 103, 105 and 107 s, average 105.
 That's 17.7 s or 20% higher than theoretical minimum.
 For large I measured 296, 290 and 300 s, average 295.3.
-That's 18.7 s or 7% higher than optimal.
+That's 18.7 s or 7% higher than minimum.

 I think this is looking pretty good for the "initial efficency, not eventual efficiency" models.
 I still expect descaling to make less than a 10 s difference in both.